git-tfs/git-tfs/doc/commands/clone.md

 ## Authentication

 - If `--pat` is passed as an argument, then all other options are ignored.
+- Authentication scenarios
+	- `--username` and `--password` missing
+		- Azure DevOps
-- If all authentication arguments are missing, then the user will be prompted for a username and password.
+			- The user will be prompted to select a Microsoft account and will need to provide a password.
+		- On Premise TFS Server
+			- User will be prompted for both user name and password.
+	- `--username` passed and `--password` missing
+		- Azure DevOps
+			- Same effect as if both were not passed and `--username` is ignored.
+		- On Premise TFS Server
-- If just the `--username` is passed, then the user will be prompted for password only.
+			- User will be prompted for just password.

 ### Notes

-- If you use the `--pat`, `--username` or `--password` parameters, git-tfs will store these values (in the .git/config file --in clear--) and never prompt you again.
+- If you use the `--pat`, `--username` or `--password` parameters, git-tfs will store these values (in the .git/config file **--in plain text--**) and never prompt you again.
 If you don't want these parameters to be saved, don't use these options.
 - See [Use personal access tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page)

 ### Authentication Examples